Accessible - Easy to drink wine, without the overwhelming sense of tannin, acidity, or extract.

 Commune - A small wine-growing region, usually surrounding one village.

-Corked wine – A mouldy cork (of faulty processing of the cork) has caused a chemical called trichloranisole to form, imparting a dirty aroma and flavour to the wine.
+Corked wine – A moldy cork (of faulty processing of the cork) has caused a chemical called trichloranisole to form, imparting a dirty aroma and flavor to the wine.

 Disgorgement - Removal of the sediment from a bottle in traditional method sparkling wine production.

 Domaine - French for property or wine estate.